 When you have 100% control over your pricing, and if you have maybe even automated it, you can use it as a competitive advantage in your market.

 Below you see an example from Sportmaster, which runs a “live price” concept, where selected items have dynamic prices, which tells the consumer that the price changes live to ensure the best price.

 In this way, your new pricing strategy can directly strengthen your sales, and at the same time, it gives your customers a feeling that you are offering them the best price on your products.

 Asger Storebjerg is Head of Paid Media & Products at No Zebra.
-We use PriceShape across several customers because our data shows that the conversion rate of a product often increases by a factor of 2-4 when we hit the right price.
+We use PriceShape across several customers because our data shows that the conversion rate often increases by a factor of 2-4 when we hit the right price.

-We help a large number of Danish online shops to grow both in Denmark and abroad, and it is crucial for their scaling to be able to ensure the right prices through a data-driven approach rather than gut feelings.
+We help many Danish online shops grow both in Denmark and abroad, and it is crucial for their scaling to ensure the right prices through a data-driven approach rather than gut feelings.

-Our customers also include several brand owners who use PriceShape as a tool to monitor their retailers’ stock status and pricing to ensure that their brand is not devalued through excessive pricing, and at the same time, the tool shows if their retailers have their products in stock.
+Our customers also include several brand owners who use PriceShape as a tool to monitor their retailers’ stock status and pricing to ensure that their brand is not devalued through excessive pricing.
+At the same time, the tool shows if their retailers have their products in stock.
 Read more about No Zebra here: www.nozebra.dk

 Anne Riisom Svinth